Motion for Blood or Urine Sample to be Split

 Blood samples should be drawn with sterile, dry hypodermic needles and a syringe, or a clean, dry vacuum-sealed container.
 The person drawing the blood must not use alcohol to clean the driver's skin, or the equipment used in the collection.

 The blood should be drawn into a tube that contains a mix of anticoagulant and preservative.
 If the mixture of the anticoagulant and preservative isn't correct, the results of the test may be invalid.

-Sometimes a driver’s blood or urine sample in a DWI / DUI case gets lost or destroyed.
-Police and prosecutors aren’t required to collect evidence that benefits the defendant, but once the evidence is collected, they have a duty to preserve it.
-If authorities fail to preserve that evidence, skilled NJ drunk driving lawyer will request sanctions which may result in the exclusion of the evidence or the dismissal of the case.
+Sometimes a driver's blood or urine sample in a DWI / DUI case gets lost or destroyed.
+Police and prosecutors aren't required to collect evidence that benefits the defendant, but once the evidence is collected, they have a duty to preserve it.
+If authorities fail to preserve that evidence, a skilled NJ drunk driving lawyer will request sanctions which may result in the exclusion of the evidence or the dismissal of the case.